livepeer/grants/README.md

-# The Livepeer Community Node Grants Program
+# Livepeer Grants

 Livepeer has a long term vision to build a fully decentralized video stack, and we cannot achieve this goal without a community of contributors to the project.
-The Livepeer Grants Program provides funding to projects, ideas and events that benefit the Livepeer ecosystem.
-The grant program provides contributors with an opportunity to fund their projects and build a position in the Livepeer network.
-The Livepeer Grants Program will distribute $50,000 in quarterly phases with a semi annual review phase.
+Livepeer Grants provides funding to projects, ideas and events that benefit the Livepeer ecosystem.
+The grants program provides contributors with an opportunity to fund their projects and build a position in the Livepeer network.
+Livepeer Grants aims to distribute upto $250,000 in grants each quarter with semi annual review phases.

 If you're appreciative of this initiative and all that it will do for the ecosystem, stake with our orchestrator node, and contribute a portion of your inflationary reward to go towards these grants! *Node address: 0x4f4758f7167b18e1f5b3c1a7575e3eb584894dbc*